AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 At the end of thism I feel unsure if we know what the problem really is and if you are trying to solve a problem that you are sure it exists but don't know why.

-I would like the conclusion to be more clear and add a bit mre context to these overall experiment conclusions.
+I would like the conclusion to be more clear and add a bit more context to these overall experiment conclusions.
 </div>

 ## Future Work
 Currently the Spring 2018 team does not have a solution for floc blanket degradation.
 Future work should focus on discovering what mechanisms cause the degradation, as well as methods to prevent or minimize it.
-There are currently two specific areas of particular interest They are particle interactions within the floc blanket being unstable, and the floc weir draining too many particles.
+There are currently two specific areas of particular interest: those two areas are particle interactions within the floc blanket being unstable, and the floc weir draining too many particles.
 There could also be experiments conducted at lower upflow velocities to determine if there is a threshold above which floc blanket decay occurs.

 <div class="alert alert-block alert-danger">
 Make the list a real list or take away the numbers.